 How will this affect 5G and future upgrades?

 According to both Sprint and T-Mobile, the combined company’s resources would enable a faster and more efficient 5G rollout.
+In fact, T-Mobile has now committed to offering 5G access to 97 percent of the US population in three years.
 After all, if you take the work that T-Mobile has already done towards rolling out 5G and add it to what Sprint has already done, you get a big jump in progress.